 Drinking water.
-It’s nothing new, nor nothing you haven’t heard before.
-Yet why do we struggle with drinking enough in a day?
+It’s not a new concept and you know you have to do it consistently.
+Yet, why do we struggle with staying hydrated and drinking enough in a day?

 So, instead of trying to remember if you were on glass four or seven out of eight, you will know you are hydrated if you don’t feel thirsty, but also that your urine is clear or a pale yellow.

 How to stay hydrated: